Moanalua Gardens: Hitachi tree

 The Hitachi tree, a large monkeypod tree with a distinctive umbrella-shaped canopy, grows in the middle of a grassy area in the middle of the park.
 The tree is registered as an exceptional tree by the City and County of Honolulu and cannot be removed or destroyed without city council approval.

 Japanese electronics manufacturer Hitachi, Ltd. has used the tree as a corporate symbol since 1973.
 An agreement between the Damon Estate and Hitachi gave Hitachi exclusive worldwide rights to use the tree's image for promotional purposes in exchange for annual payments of US$20,000.
 The status of the agreement was called into question when the Damon Estate was dissolved after the last remaining grandchild died in 2004.
-Hitachi negotiated with the new owner and reached an agreement with Kaimana Ventures in December 2006 where Hitachi would pay US$400,000 annually for promotional rights until 2016.
-The revenue from Hitachi is expected to only partially defray the US$600,000 annual expenses for the park.
+Hitachi negotiated with the new owner and reached an agreement with Kaimana Ventures in December 2006 where Hitachi paid US$400,000 annually for promotional rights until 2016.
+The revenue from Hitachi was expected to defray the US$600,000 annual expenses for the park.
+After the expiration of that agreement, it was renewed in a deal "similar to a previous[] ten-year pact."